 7. The seller sets the date of settlement in the contract of sale.
 The settlement period is usually 30 to 90 days.
 Keep in mind that your lender may take at least 2 to 3 weeks to confirm formal approval, issue loan documents and be in a position to settle.
 Furthermore, if the seller has requested a longer settlement when the contracts were signed, their demands will need to be met.

 Important Tip: Once the settlement date is confirmed, make sure you have given enough notice to your current landlord (if you are renting) to ensure you don’t have to pay rent and your mortgage at the same time.

 Getting ready for settlement

 8. Transfer (stamp) duty is payable on the purchase of the property, where the purchase price exceeds $600,000 for the first home purchase of an established property.
 If any concessions apply to you then your legal rep will prepare the declarations for you to sign and return to them.
-They will advise you when and how stamp duty will need to pay (which may be required before or at settlement depending on the settlement date and transaction type).
+They will advise you when and how stamp duty will need to be paid (which may be required before or at settlement depending on the settlement date and transaction type).

 Important Tip: It is a good idea to look at the current government incentives that are available in the state of VIC before starting your first home buying journey.

 9. Prior to settlement, your lender will also send you the loan offer documents for you to review and sign.
 If a guarantor is guaranteeing the loan then they may need to obtain independent legal and financial advice before the lender can be ready for settlement.
 Once the documents have been received and certified by the lender, they will be in a position to advise your solicitor what funds they will be contributing the purchase, allowing your legal rep to advise if you have any remaining deposit amount to contribute to the purchase.